Chapter 1: Chapter One

 Quick, nimble fingers threaded through the dark, shiny locks of his hair, not dissimilar to the way they maneuvered around a gun.

 Flexible, open joints rested under powerful, toned muscle.
 Corded arms and legs that have drilled and trained for so long that efficient, decisive movements are muscle memory.
-Fingers turned into gun muzzles with ached to shatter t he unworthy skull underneath their fingertips.
+Fingers turned into gun muzzles with ached to shatter the worthless skull underneath their fingertips.

 But, first and foremost, she was a soldier.
-She had been tasked to protection by her master, a god in the body of a man.
+She had been tasked to protection by the only one capable of keeping her in a cage.

 “There,” Chiyoh whispered, tapping her index finger against his temple, like she knew where Will’s mind had wandered.

 Will blinked and looked in the mirror.
-His hair had subtle curls that were volumized rather than distinct ringlets, creating styled waves that looked...
+His hair had subtle curls that were volumized rather than his usual distinct ringlets, creating styled waves that looked...
 Hot.

 It literally looks like I’ve been fucked within an inch of my life.